Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Integrated Bounds for Finite-Time Processes

 with time averages defined as

 \paragraph{Scope and applicability.} The integrated bounds derived here rely only on the Markovian overdamped Fokker--Planck description and therefore apply far from equilibrium, without invoking linear-response or quasistatic assumptions.
 They hold for arbitrary protocol durations $\tau>0$, from instantaneous limits to finite-time processes, and are independent of the specific initial state preparation.
-Moreover, the bounds are valid for general time-dependent driving protocols $U(x,t)$ and do not assume any specific functional form of the driving.
+Moreover, the bounds are valid for general time-dependent driving protocols $U(\vec{x},t)$ and do not assume any specific functional form of the driving.

-\paragraph{Physical Interpretation.} The integrated bound shows that the total entropy production over a finite-time protocol is constrained by the time-averaged magnitudes of the external and information forces.
+\paragraph{Physical Interpretation.} The integrated bound shows that the total entropy production over a finite-time protocol is constrained by the difference between the time-averaged root mean squared magnitudes of the external and information forces.
 The instantaneous force-correlation structure determines how closely this bound can be approached over the protocol duration.
-Protocols that maintain favorable force anti-alignment throughout the protocol accumulate minimal excess entropy production, whereas protocols with poor force alignment incur large geometric waste gaps, even when leading to identical macroscopic outcomes.
-In the overdamped setting considered here, favorable force anti-alignment corresponds to proximity to stall rather than true reversibility, since pointwise force cancellation is not imposed.
+For closely matched force magnitudes, protocols that maintain favorable force anti-alignment throughout the protocol accumulate less excess entropy production, whereas protocols with poor force alignment incur larger geometric waste gaps, even when leading to identical macroscopic outcomes.
+In the overdamped setting considered here, favorable force anti-alignment corresponds to proximity to stall rather than true reversibility, since pointwise force cancellation is not imposed. \\